§ 9001C Intent and purpose.

 For the purposes of this chapter:

-(5) "Technology" means computing and telecommunications systems, their supporting infrastructure and interconnectivity used to acquire, transport, process, analyze, store and disseminate information or data electronically.
-The term "technology" includes systems and equipment associated with e-government and Internet initiatives.
+(6) “Technology” means the following resources and initiatives used to acquire, transport, process, analyze, store and disseminate information or data electronically:

 § 9004C General powers, duties and functions of the Department.